 Risks Of Installing Google Apps On Huawei Mate 30 Pro?

 Installing Google applications on the Mate 30 Pro will involve a 3rd-party development platform app named LZ Play.
+This app, which is downloaded outside the Play Store, aids system administrators with Android-related functions like pushing updates across several business-owned mobile phones.

 To make this happen, LZ Play will need lots of permissions, even to the extent of asking for root access.
 Meaning, to install Google apps on the Huawei Mate 30 Pro without unlocking the bootloader, you must give a 3rd-party app system-level permissions, which are not safe.